 Different chat panels or chat messages can be put on different pages of your site, so if you have a particular product or service you might provide more in-depth interactions and messages asking a different opening question that starts to engage your audience.

 Also, by putting these messages on different pages, you'll learn where the most valuable conversations are being held.
 From there, you can really hone into those pages and start perfecting your process.

 HubSpot's chat feature allows you to do some very amazing personalization.
 For instance, you can have a chat pane that speaks directly to an anonymous visitor or someone who has visited your site before.

-Chat messaging can not only capture and store lead information, it can transfer the captured lead information in real-time to a salesperson, so that salesperson could follow up after hours or on the weekend, if needed.
+Chat messaging can not only capture and store lead information, but it can also transfer the captured lead information in real-time to a salesperson, so that salesperson could follow up after hours or on the weekend if needed.

 Mark’s Tip: One of the major ways chat can assist sales is during non-business hours.
 If your offices are only open M-F from 8:30 a.m. to 5 p.m., these messaging tools allow you to be open 24/7.
 Imagine, after a weekend, if the sales team came in Monday morning to a list of weekend leads from your chat feature.

 The prospecting tool is a feature of the HubSpot CRM that shows a list of companies who have visited your website.
 Using this tool, sales can highlight the companies that have the best fit, get notifications when they visit again and begin the process of research to identify the right contacts at those organizations.
 Organizations are also associated contacts provided they are already in the CRM.